SpeciesConservationLandscapes/task_hii_osm_csv/README.md

 1. Fetch OSM pbf file
-2. Convert PBF file -> Text file (filter by attribute/tag list)
+2. Convert PBF file -> Text file (filter by attribute/tag list) 3.
-3. Split up text file by attribute and tags into CSV files -> cleans and validates geometry
+  a)Split up text file by attribute and tags and 1 million row CSV files b)Clean geometry and write out road tags to a roads CSV file
+4. Rasterize each CSV file.
+5. Merge all tiff into 1 multiband tiff file
-4. Using CSV files to Google Storage
+6. Upload to Google Storage
+7. Clean up working directories and files.

 ## Environment Variables